thriveweb/cordner/content/posts/2021-11-30-are-you-prepared-for-the-new-director-id-requirements.md

 The purpose of the new ID system is to improve director transparency by making it easier to trace a director’s relationship across companies and prevent the use of false identities, illegal phoenix arrangements and other unlawful activity.

-**Who will require a Director ID?**
+**Who will require a Director ID?**\
 If you are a director (or acting in the capacity of an alternate director) for any of the following entity categories, you will need to apply for a director ID:

-•	A company (with an ACN)
+* A company (with an ACN)
-•	An Aboriginal and Torres Strait Islander corporation
+* An Aboriginal and Torres Strait Islander corporation
-•	A corporate trustee
+* A corporate trustee
-•	A charity or not-for-profit organisation that is a company or Aboriginal and Torres Strait Islander corporation
+* A charity or not-for-profit organisation that is a company or Aboriginal and Torres Strait Islander corporation
-•	Registered Australian body (with an ABRN)
+* Registered Australian body (with an ABRN)
-•	A foreign company who carrying on business in Australia and is registered with ASIC (regardless of where that individual lives).
+* A foreign company who carrying on business in Australia and is registered with ASIC (regardless of where that individual lives).

 **When will a director need to apply by?**\
 When you became, or when you intend to become, a director will determine when you need to apply.